 - Recipient may not have been recognized for involvement for this particular program or effort by another group or organization in the last two years (but may have been recognized by other groups or organizations for other efforts).

 - Individuals and organizations must have demonstrated a commitment to civil and/or human rights in the Madison community or elsewhere.

 - Individuals or organizations must have demonstrated a dedication and commitment to treating people with respect and dignity.

 - Individuals may have been compensated for their work, but must also show a greater commitment to community service than simply their employment.

 - Individuals should share Reverend Wright's dedication to and compassion for civil and human rights and conduct their daily life consistent with these values.

 - Members of the Department of Civil Rights, staff, Commissions and/or volunteers will not be eligible to receive the award

 Nominations are allowed year-round.
-They must be made in writing using the nomination form, and the respective nominations must be postmarked, faxed, or emailed by 4:30pm on the deadline for the designated award year.
+Nominees will be added to an applicant pool for up to two (2) years, where the Commission may select future award recipients.
+Nominations must be made in writing using the nomination form, and the respective nominations must be postmarked, faxed, or emailed by 4:30pm on the deadline to be considered for the designated award year.
 Nominations should contain adequate detail to allow staff to determine that the candidate meets the award criteria, particularly highlighting the way the individual has performed work they have not been compensated for.
 A resume will not suffice.
 Additional research will not be conducted.